 2.4.5 Corporate level – Board Review & Audit Committee

-The Head of Internal Audit (Operations) develops, implements and maintains the Quality Management System.
+The VP Quality and Training develops, implements and maintains the Quality Management System.
 On a monthly basis, reports from the SVP Operational Risk and other senior officials will be submitted and reviewed by the executive management team.

-The Head of Internal Audit (Operations) will attend the Safety Security Action Group (monthly), Training Governance Board (when required), fortnightly Risk Leads calls, and Audit Committee (when required).
+The VP Quality and Training will attend the MORSE Forum (monthly), Training Governance Board (when required) Request for Change (RFC), and Audit Committee (when required).
 These meetings will be run according to a pre-determined agenda with appropriate times allocated to consider each topic in turn.
 Attempts will be made to keep the meeting duration short whilst ensuring adequate consideration of agenda items.

-The Accountable Manager will initiate any adjustments to the provision of financial, material and human resources in order to adequately support John Menzies plc and subsidiary businesses management systems.
+The Accountable Manager will initiate any adjustments to the provision of financial, material and human resources in order to adequately support Menzies Aviation Ltd and subsidiary businesses management systems.

-Formal data inputs to the meetings will be required from Head of Internal Audit (Operations) as indicated below.
+Formal data inputs to the meetings will be required from Group Quality Assurance Manager as indicated below.
 The review meetings will include the following minimum items between them:

 - Results of quality inspections, audits, reviews, risk and opportunities;